MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

 After you confirm that your settings catalog policy is working, then we recommend you unassign any existing [SSO app extension](use-enterprise-sso-plug-in-macos-with-intune.md) profiles created using the Intune Device Features template.

-Both policies can coexist as you test the settings catalog policy.
-But, conflicts can occur.
+If you keep both policies, conflicts can occur.
 When testing is complete, unassign any previous SSO app extension profiles created using the Device Features template.

 ## More Platform SSO settings you can configure